 Key plot points belonging to Gwen Stacy were applied to Mary Jane Watson making the Sony Spider-Man film legacy awkward and not good business.
 It caused filmmakers frustration to more accurately retell who Gwen Stacy is in this relaunch of the franchise.

 Spider-Man 2 (2004) with Doctor Octopus is considered the best Spider-Man story on film yet.
 The bar has been set high.
 In 2014 Spider-Man faces off with… Electro?
 Or is it Green Goblin — and which one?
 This sophomore installment of The Amazing Spider-Man 2 falls short of the 2004 Doc Ock masterpiece, yet it is still a fun ride.
 Just don’t expect too much, more changes hold it back than advance it.

 What works?
 Andrew Garfield and Emma Stone as Peter Parker and Gwen Stacy.
-Their off screen relationship may be the cause of such an acceptable screen pairing.
-Andrew Garfield is better as the witty wise-cracking web slinger, complete with body motions that convey a humor going beyond static text bubbles explaining what actions can’t.
+Their off-screen relationship may be the cause of such an acceptable screen pairing.
+Andrew Garfield is better as the witty wise-cracking web-slinger, complete with body motions that convey humor going beyond static text bubbles explaining what actions can’t.

 Dane DeHaan as Harry Osborn even before he takes the helm as a future Green Goblin is both truly menacing and endearing all in the same breath.
 Just to look at him you hope he doesn’t have an evil thought or you’re doomed.

 Another reason this Spider-Man is well worth seeing is that it was filmed entirely on location in New York City.
-New York is as much a live character as any animate object.
-It’s energy is authentic with little CGI (computer generated graphics) necessary.
+New York is as much a live character as an animate object.
+Its energy is authentic with little CGI (computer generated graphics) necessary.